AlexanderVasilyev/OpenXmlSpreadsheetMediaTypeFormatter/README.md

-# OpenXmlSpreadsheet MediaTypeFormatter
+# Overview

-Export to Excel a data from your WebAPI OData endpoint.
+OpenXmlSpreadsheet MediaTypeFormatter exports to Excel a data from your WebAPI OData endpoint.
+It uses OData engine to filter and sort a list of entities according to user request.
+Then using OpenXml library it creates an Excel file with data in columns as configured att app start (see example code below).

 # Usage

 Add the code to your Global.asax:

     ExportToExcelConfig.Register(GlobalConfiguration.Configuration);

 And implement ExportToExcelConfig:

     public static class ExportToExcelConfig